anna-gayle/sdg-py/README.md

 ## Project Overview

-This `sdg-py` project was created to fulfill academic requirements.
+This `sdg-py` project was created to fulfill academic requirements, and in accordance with the Sustainable Development Goals.

 ## Project Status